magenta-aps/datafordeler/plugin/cpr/README.md

 ##Roads
 The Danish roadregiser is imported manually by copying the file from CPR-kontoret, and place it on the server.
-The roadregister contains information about how a roadcode and munipialicitycode can be translated into a readable roadname.
+The roadregister contains information about how a roadcode and municipalitycode can be translated into a readable roadname.
 This register is used for generating readable Danish adresses in datafordeleren.